 The tower today

 The Eiffel Tower is still the centerpiece of Paris' cityscape.
 More than 7 million people visit this iconic tower every year, according to the attraction's official website.
-Since its opening in 1889, 250 million people from around the world have enjoyed all that the Eiffel Tower has to offer.
+Since the tower's 1889 opening, 250 million people from around the world have enjoyed all that the Eiffel Tower has to offer.

 And it has a lot to offer.
 The tower's three platforms are home to two restaurants, several buffets, a banquet hall, a champagne bar and many unique gift shops.
 Educational tours of the tower are available for children and tourist groups.

 The tower is open to visitors 365 days a year, with visiting times varying by season.
 From June to September, the tower remains open until after midnight.
-Rates vary, but visitors can expect to pay between $19 (14.5 euros) and $13 (10 euros) per person for access to the tower's three public lifts and 704 stairs.
+Rates vary, but visitors can expect to pay between $13 (10 euros) and $19 (14.5 euros) per person for access to the tower's three public lifts and 704 stairs.
 Tickets, including group-discounted tickets, can be purchased online or at the ticket office at the foot of the tower.